 through enforcement of noise and air emission standards.

-The county should minimize the noise impacts from noise-producing sources, such as airports and military firing ranges, by designating noise impacted lands for use as forestry, agriculture, public reserves, industrial and, as a last priority, low density residential.
-Require that the deed, title, or covenants for lots in new residential subdivisions contain statements notifying prospective purchasers that the property will be affected by noise.
+The county should minimize the noise impacts from noise-producing sources, such as airports and military firing ranges, by designating noise-impacted lands for use as forestry, agriculture, public reserves, industrial and, as a last priority, low density residential uses.
+The deed, title, or covenants for lots in new residential subdivisions should be required to contain statements notifying prospective purchasers that the property will be affected by noise.

 The county should continue to coordinate with local and regional government agencies to reduce air pollution by adopting land use and transportation plans that help reduce the amount of vehicle emissions.